Fire causes 1 in 10 small business insurance claims. How safe are you?

 Last year, small business insurance carrier The Hartford published a study ranking the top 10 claims it processed by frequency and cost.
 Perhaps unsurprisingly, fire was at the top of both lists, clocking in at number three for most expensive and number four for most frequent.

-While fire remains one of the more destructive forces small businesses have to deal with, the good news is that standard Commercial Property Insurance policies usually cover damages caused by fire.
+While fire remains one of the more destructive forces small businesses may have to deal with, the good news is that standard commercial property insurance policies usually cover damages caused by fire.
 Read on for tips on minimizing your odds of damage and maximizing your odds of recovery in the event of a worst-case scenario.

 To prepare your business to weather a fire damage claim, consider these three small business insurance policies:

-- Business Owner’s Policy: For the truly budget-conscious, the Business Owner’s Policy (or BOP) offers further savings on Property Insurance by bundling it with General Liability Insurance.
+Business owner’s policy: For the truly budget-conscious, the business owner’s policy (BOP) offers further savings on property insurance by bundling it with general liability insurance.
 These two policies are more or less essential for any small business, and a BOP is usually the most cost-effective way to purchase them.
-BOPs aren’t available to everyone (they’re partly based on risk exposure), but be sure to ask your agent about whether you qualify.
+BOPs aren’t available to everyone (they’re partly based on risk exposure), but be sure to ask your agent whether you qualify.

 - Make sure your fire extinguishers are regularly inspected and maintained according to local fire code.

 - Train employees in proper use of fire extinguishers.

 - If you own a restaurant, make sure you have a UL 300-compliant wet chemical fire suppression system and follow the NFPA 96 standard for ventilation and fire protection.

 - Keep commercial cooking and manufacturing equipment clean.
 This may mean hiring a third-party cleaning contractor to make sure it doesn’t get put off indefinitely.